 How to apply:

-The Queen’s congratulatory messages consist of a card containing a personalised message with a facsimile signature.
+The King’s congratulatory messages consist of a card containing a personalised message with a facsimile signature.
 The card arrives in a special envelope which is delivered through the normal postal channels.
 There is no charge for this service.

 The delivery of the message is arranged by the Anniversaries Office, part of the Private Secretary’s Office in the Royal Household based at Buckingham Palace.

 The Pensions Service informs the Anniversaries Office of birthdays for recipients of UK state pensions, but, for privacy reasons, there is no automatic alert from Government records for wedding anniversaries.